Haar (fog)

 In meteorology, haar or sea fret is a cold sea fog.
 It occurs most often on the east coast of Scotland between April and September, when warm air passes over the cold North Sea.
+It is also frequently observed rolling under the Golden Gate Bridge towards San Francisco.
 The term is also known as harr, hare, harl, har and hoar.

 Causes

 Haar is typically formed over the sea and is blown to the land by the wind.
 This commonly occurs when warmer moist air moves over the relatively cooler North Sea causing the moisture in the air to condense, forming haar.

 Sea breezes and easterly winds then bring the haar into the east coast of Scotland and North-East England where it can continue for several miles inland.
 This can be common in the UK summer when heating of the land creates a sea breeze, bringing haar in from the sea and as a result can significantly reduce temperatures compared to those just a few miles inland.